2025 Preakness Stakes betting guide and tips

 The types of bets can be overwhelming for those new to horse race wagering.
 There are two types: straight and exotic.

-• Straight bets are your standard win, place or show wagers.
+• Straight bets are your standard win, place, or show wagers.
 Meanwhile, exotic bets hinge on the horses placing in a specific order.

-• Exotic bets are more of a risk, and so they offer a higher reward.
+• Exotic bets hinge on the horses placing in a specific order and are more risky, and so they offer a higher reward.

 • Win bet is a bet on the horse you think will win outright.